 - Long-term fixed-rate land loans through Farmer Mac

 Why is ag financing approached differently than other business loans?

-An ag loan has a cycle, from planning, planting and production to harvest, marketing and selling.
-From the beginning of that loan to the end could be 18 – 24 months.
-Because of this, managing ag loans is a longer process and obviously different from traditional business financing.
+An ag loan has a cycle, from planning, planting, and production to harvest, marketing and selling.
+From the beginning of that loan to the end, it could be a time span of 18 – 24 months.
+Because of this, managing ag loans is a longer process and very different from traditional business financing.

 How early should I start an ag loan application, if I need to reach a certain deadline?

 Julie Huelsmann, Commercial Loan Officer at First Mid, explains, “Real estate loan requests should be started as soon as possible because of the lengthy amount of time it takes to complete the application.
 Equipment, livestock, or operating lines of credit typically need less time, but new customers will ideally need more time to apply for those loans.”

 It’s recommended that farmers should have plans in place as early as 6 – 9 months prior to planting.
 For example, there are some farmers pre-paying next year expenses as early as August of the current year.
 If farmers purchase crop inputs early, some vendors will provide significant discounts.